syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 'Show page numbers in table of content. tableOfContent.IncludePageNumbers = True
-'Set page numbers to right alignment. tableOfContent.RightAlignPageNumbers = True
+'Set page numbers to right alignment. tableOfContent.RightAlignPageNumbers = False
-'Set hyperlinks for the TOC levels. tableOfContent.UseHyperlinks = True
+'Set hyperlinks for the TOC levels. tableOfContent.UseHyperlinks = False
-'Indicate whether to use table entry fields. tableOfContent.UseTableEntryFields = True
 'Add a paragraph into the section. paragraph = section.AddParagraph()
 'Append text.